papercup-ai/kiam/README.md

 # kiam

+# Fork changes:

+- Remove the passthrough for PUT requests to the metadata of the instance.
+This is due the conflicting APIs between AWS and Azure instances.
+Both serve the instance metadata on  169.254.169.254 about the instance.
+AWS CLI queries the endpoint for automatic config, unfortunately, it does not play well when you are running Kiam + Azure since out of the both Kiam allows a passthrough.
+Due the api difference the AWS CLI fails to configure correctly.
+- Add CI to build the image and push to our repo

 [![Docker Repository on Quay](https://quay.io/repository/uswitch/kiam/status "Docker Repository on Quay")](https://quay.io/repository/uswitch/kiam)

 kiam runs as an agent on each node in your Kubernetes cluster and allows cluster users to associate IAM roles to Pods.